 We think that’s really what the event comes down to.
 You certainly don’t need to ride them both a combined 10 times as we did, but you’ll want to do them more than a few times.
 If you’re a roller coaster junkie, this is a great event, and the fact that both of these headliners are near walk-ons (and that you can skip the RnRC pre-show) means you could do loops of both and get your ride counts into the double digits over the course of the night.

-Ultimately, whether you should do After Hours at Disney’s Hollywood Studios comes down to your personal attraction priorities (are you a roller coaster junkie who wants to loop the two major ones here?), budget, and averseness to crowds.
-If you hate crowds and are willing to splurge, this would be a good event for you.
+Whether you should do After Hours at Disney’s Hollywood Studios comes down to your personal attraction priorities (are you a roller coaster junkie who wants to loop the two major ones here?), budget, and averseness to crowds.
+If you hate crowds and are willing to splurge on ~$175 per person tickets, After Hours at DHS will be a good event for you.

 What do you think of Disney’s Hollywood Studios’ After Hours event?
+Planning on doing the 2024 After Hours at DHS to see how many times you can ride Star Wars: Rise of the Resistance in a single night?
 Is this something that interests you, or is the cost too high to justify?
 How many times would you want to do the two coasters in a single night?
 Do you agree or disagree with our review of the event?
 Any questions we can help you answer?
 Hearing your feedback–even when you disagree with us–is both interesting to us and helpful to other readers, so please share your thoughts below in the comments!